MaelleDL/React-studio/README.md

-# A react portfolio look-like project made following Dev-Ed's Tuto
+# A portfolio look-like project made following Dev-Ed's Tuto
+## In react